Teaching Ambassador Fellowship

 2008 Alumni Classroom Fellow

-Bio/Overview: Berbeco is currently a Visiting Scholar at Boston University School of Education where he is researching case method in K-12 Arabic teacher training.
-Recently he has taught Arabic at an inner-city high school, worked as a Special Consultant for Teacher Leadership in Boston Public Schools, and he has helped to develop basic literacy materials in Liberia.
+Bio/Overview: Berbeco is currently Dean at the Defense Language Institute in Monterey, California, and recently was Senior Adviser in Language Teaching at the U.S. Department of State and a Visiting Scholar at Boston University School of Education.
+He has taught Arabic at an inner-city high school, worked as a Special Consultant for Teacher Leadership in Boston Public Schools, and he has helped to develop basic literacy materials in Liberia.
 Berbeco knew that he wanted to teach ever since graduating from high school, but he also knew that he needed to learn more about the world and how it works before stepping into the classroom as a teacher.
 Berbeco wanted to build himself into the best teacher he could be: a teacher-scholar.
 Formal education is very important to him, both in terms of building his students' skills in negotiating higher education as well as his own experience.
 Berbeco also has had teaching experience in non-traditional systems, such as an alternative high school for at-risk students, a juvenile correction center for adjudicated boys, and a refugee camp.
 These experiences have taught him the value of non-linear curriculum design, and Berbeco has used this learning to support his students' particular learning needs.

 Educational Values/Philosophy: Berbeco’s background in linguistics helps with breaking down Arabic grammar into pieces that his students can understand, but even more important is the experience of having been in school for so long.
 He has seen enough teaching that he has a rich fabric of models from which to distance himself, improvise, or copy.